-Heraclites was pointing out to a natural phenomenon of change, while his opponents were pointing to their own system of thinking, which they established.
-Their worry was about how would the “idea” of change fits within - or supports - their system of thoughts?
-They cared less whether "change" is truly a natural phenomena.
-Their main concern was that they were satisfied with their understanding of identity of objects as being unchanging, and as such, they rejected to acknowledge the principle of change.
-If identity of A is always A, then acknowledging the concept of change would lead to contradiction.
+Heraclites was pointing to the natural phenomenon of change, while his opponents were pointing to the theoretical system of logic, which they established.
+Their worry was about how would the “idea” of change fit within - or support - their system of thoughts; how would the environment agree with their thinking.
+If identity of object A is fixed as A = A , then acknowledging the truth of change would lead of course to contradiction.

 The problem, of course, lies in the inflexible and incomplete definition of the Identity of objects: (A = A), a definition, which does not allow for the potential of change to take place.
-For example, many things are affected by temperature; water, metal, or rocks and stones experience a change in their temperature, becoming warm under the sun and cool at night.
-Warm and cold are two opposing properties - but this fact does not create any contradiction in the identity of the object, which has the potential to manifest either state of temperature - depending on available conditions.
+For example, rocks and stones experience a change in their temperature, becoming warm under the sun and cool at night.
+Warm and cold are two opposing properties - but this fact does not create any contradiction in the identity of the object, which has the potential to manifest either state of temperature (depending on available conditions).

 The prevailing tendency over hundreds of years in Western philosophical contemplation displayed loyalty - or attachment - to the authority of Plato and Aristotle, who both disagreed with Heraclites views about the universality of Change.
-Many intellectuals realised that of past thinkers (such as Plato and Aristotle) leads to mistakes - and that the real authority in science should be acknowledged to direct observation and reason - had to find its solution in the rebellion of science in the 17th century, divorcing itself from stagnation of concepts imposed by past thinkers and demanding the actual proof as the criterion for validity of suggested concepts.
+Many intellectuals realised that of past thinkers (such as Plato and Aristotle) leads to mistakes - and that the real authority in science should be acknowledged to direct observation and reason.
+This intellectual drive had its greatest expression in the rebellion of science in the 17th century, divorcing itself from stagnation of concepts imposed by past thinkers and demanding the actual proof as the criterion for validity of suggested concepts.

 The philosophical significance of the “Rate of Change”